 There are many benefit amounts to choose from. $500,000 (USD) in total annual coverage should be a minimum starting point, but there is no reason to choose, let’s say, $8 million in total coverage, that just will not be reached for 99.9% of the population.
 One would be overpaying for an annual premium. $1 – $3 million is standard.
 Annual premium is calculated by the specific plan & deductible chosen, age, gender, region of the world and overall health status.
 Many companies offer kids free until age nine if both parents are approved.
 Not all medical conditions are acceptable, like diabetes (please request a list).
 The medical look back period is typically from 5 – 10 years but could go back a lifetime, depending on the insurance carrier.

 The possibility of all members falling ill in the same year is low but could happen, hence, the need for deductibles limits per family.
 Two to three times deductible limit is standard but not always the rule.

 In the world of global health benefits, there is no such thing as one plan fits all anymore.
 Insurance companies are now offering regional pricing based on where an individual / family spends more of his or her time.
 Furthermore, with the advent of the “digital nomad,” things have changed considerably and the global insurance market is adjusting everyday with changes to benefits, claims and pricing.

 Visit: https://offshorehealthbenefits.com.
-The team offers a skype or Whatsapp consultation at no charge.
-Or feel free to call the Global Team today at US 512.296.4976
+Our team offers a skype (offshorehealth benefits) or Whatsapp (5122964976) consultation at no charge.